linzhuoliSOC/linzhuoliSOC.github.io/index.md

 ### Research Interests

-I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of economic and ideological dynamics.
+I am a sociologist who uses both computational and qualitative methods to uncover hidden structures of economic and ideological systems.